ouya/docs/corona.md

     end
 ```

-Use `OuyaController` buttons to deteremine which button was pressed in the event.
+Use `OuyaController` buttons to determine which button was pressed in the event.

 lua
 ```